zwave-js/node-zwave-js/docs/development/config-files.md

 > [!NOTE]
 > If this option is `true`, it has precedence over `disableBasicMapping`.

+### `manualValueRefreshDelayMs`

+Some legacy devices emit an NIF when a local event occurs (e.g., button press) to signal that the controller should request a status update.
+Some of these devices, however, require a delay before receiving the update request (or they ignore it or respond with a "busy" message).  `manualValueRefreshDelayMs` specifies that delay, expressed in milliseconds.
+If unset, the default delay is 0ms.

 ## Contributing configuration files

 In order to get your configuration file included in this library, this is the way: